Privacy Policy

 DATA BREACH PROCEDURE

-data breach involves the loss of, unauthorised access to, or unauthorised disclosure of, personal information
+A data breach involves the loss of, unauthorised access to, or unauthorised disclosure of, personal information

 A personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data.
 This includes breaches that are the result of both accidental and deliberate causes.
 It also means that a breach is more than just about losing personal data